-For Ubuntu 14.04 – 16.04 you can choose to use packages from our own personal package archive (PPA) where you can get the latest version of Gqrx for Ubuntu and derivatives.
-This PPA depends on a few other third party package archives to provide the latest SDR drivers and GNU Radio packages.
+A personal package archive (PPA) available for Ubuntu LTS 14.04 – 18.04 on i386 and amd64 architectures.
+This PPA depends on a few other third-party package archives to provide the latest SDR drivers and GNU Radio packages.

 To start using the PPA, first make sure that you do not have any other source or binary installation of gqrx, gnuradio or the SDR driver libraries installed.
 The following commands remove binary installations of gqrx and gnuradio, but not installations from source: